Motonobu Kanagawa (Max Planck Institute for Intelligent Systems)

 Abstract

-In this talk, I will argue that another important motivation is provided by decision problems, where one is required to choose an optimal action from given candidate actions associated with possible losses.
 I will discuss how probabilistic numerical methods can play fundamental roles in such decision problems, showcasing several motivating examples.